-As a parent, we often spend a lot of our time thinking about education.
-Not only do we think about the kind of education our children get directly, but we think about how our schools operate, and sometimes what we could do to improve them.
+As parents, we often spend a lot of time thinking about education.
+Not only do we think about the kind of education our children get directly, but we also think about how our schools operate and sometimes what we could do to improve them.
 As such, you might be thinking about education enough that you’re considering a career in that sector, and you might find that your experience as a parent can benefit you, just as an education career can help you be a parent, too.

 While your pay as a teacher or in education can vary greatly depending on the specifics of the role, the sector tends to offer a vast range of benefits much more broadly.
-Some benefits, such as pension plans and health insurance coverage (which can include your family) are becoming much rarer.
+Some benefits, such as pension plans and health insurance coverage (which can include your family), are becoming much rarer.
 According to Harvard Business Review, these are some of the most highly in-demand benefits right now.
-When you work in school or college, however, you can rest assured that these benefits are almost always going to be part of the package.
-Furthermore, teachers and school admins tend to get sick days and other such benefits, as well.
-This can help cut the costs of living for you and your family.
+When you work at a school or college, however, you can rest assured that these benefits are almost always going to be part of the package.
+Furthermore, teachers and school admins tend to get sick days and other such benefits.
+This can help cut the cost of living for you and your family.

-Whether you’re working as a teacher or in an administrative capacity, there are plenty of skills you can learn to future your career.
+Whether you’re working as a teacher or in an administrative capacity, there are plenty of skills you can learn to further your career.
 While the offerings of private schools may differ greatly, they are likely to meet the kind of training and career development on offer from the Department of Education.
 This can include training in computer learning, accounting, career planning, project management, team building, time management and much more.
-As such, not only do they offer the training for the skills that can help you work your way higher up in your education career, but these skills also provide a lot of career flexibility.
-They’re not just specific to teachers and education administrators.
+As such, not only do they offer training for the skills that can help you work your way higher up in your educational career, but these skills also provide a lot of career flexibility.
+They’re not just for teachers and educational administrators.